dtolnay/no-panic/README.md

-If you find that code requires optimization to pass `#[no_panic]`, either make no-panic an optional dependency that you only enable in release builds, or add a section like the following to Cargo.toml to enable very basic optimization in debug builds.
+If you find that code requires optimization to pass `#[no_panic]`, either make no-panic an optional dependency that you only enable in release builds, or add a section like the following to your Cargo.toml or .cargo/config.toml to enable very basic optimization in debug builds.

 ```toml
 [profile.dev]